fermi-ad/acsys-js/acnet/README.md

 There are a series of scripts defined in the `package.json` file that perform different pieces of the build process.

 - `npm run build` will build both the browser and node versions.
 - `npm run staticPush` will run a build and then run the `staticPush.js` script to create a versioned file on Chablis.
+(Only UNIX).
 - `npm run clean` will remove the ./dist directory.

 ## Constructor